MinecraftServerControl/mscs/README.md

     cp -R * /opt/mscs/worlds/alpha // Copies the `alpha` world data folder into `/opt/mscs/worlds/alpha`

 In sum, the ending path of your world `alpha` should be `/opt/mscs/worlds/alpha/alpha`.

+If you would like to rename the `alpha` folder
+(the one that is the parent folder of the actual world) to something different:

+    mkdir /opt/mscs/worlds/vanillaMC
+    cp -R * /opt/mscs/worlds/vanillaMC
+    mv /opt/mscs/worlds/vanillaMC/alpha /opt/mscs/worlds/vanillaMC/vanillaMC
+    mscs create vanillaMC 25565

 Make sure you check `server-port` and `query.port` in `server.properties` to make sure it does not overlap with other servers created by the MSCS script.
 Also ensure that `enable-query` is set to `true`.
 If you do not have `enable-query` and a `query.port` set, you will not be able to check the status of the world with the script.